emcrispim/fg777controller/README.md

         --generic=socket,out,5,android-device-ip,9010,udp,to_fgcontroller777 \
         --telnet 9000`

-  * Or Use FGRun to set the required parameters in the  via Advanced > Input/Output menu.
+  * Or Use FGRun to set the required parameters via Advanced > Input/Output menu.

   **Obs**: Change **android-device-ip** with your local IP Wi-Fi network device.